danjamesadams/biographica_test/README.md

 `awk '$4>=95' output/blastp_raw.txt > output/blastp_results.txt`

+*Up to this part of the task has been incorporated into the NextFlow directory.

 ### Parsing the output and generating the final file

 To complete the first task, we just need to call the task1.py script on our input files and BlastP alignment (note that